Eric Gales June 2022 UK Tour

-Gales proudly tells his story every night before every show, now over two years sober he is creating some of the most breath-taking music he has ever made.
+Gales proudly tells his story every night before every show, now over two years sober he is creating the most breath-taking music he has ever made.
 Talking about his approach to song writing in this time he reflects.
 “I guess the songs would answer the question more or less, I definitely don’t have anything clouding my view and it’s definitely a purer place where its coming from.”

 In 2019, Gales released his album ‘The Bookends’ (Provogue/Mascot Label Group).
 The album was recorded with Matt Wallace (Maroon 5, Faith No More, The Replacements) and features collaborations with Beth Hart, Doyle Bramhall II and B. Slade.